kratsg/JetReclustering/README.md

 ## Using xAOD Jet Reclustering

-### Variable-R Clustering
+### Variable-R Jet Finding

 Variable-R jet finding is performed if `VariableRMinRadius >= 0` and `VariableRMassScale >= 0`.
 For more information on these variables, see the [Jets with Variable R](http://arxiv.org/pdf/0903.0392v1.pdf) paper.
-If you choose variable-R reclustering, the maximum jet radius will be specified by `ReclusterRadius`.
+If you choose variable-R jet finding, the maximum jet radius will be specified by `ReclusterRadius`.
 The relevant properties are listed in the following table

  Property           | Type                      | Default                   | Description
 :-------------------|:-------------------------:|--------------------------:|:-------------------------------------------------------------------------------------